All Episodes

 And we can all explain this, folks.

-Uh at first blush, Edwards, the Southern populist, seems ideally suited to corner the market on working class white male voters.
+At first blush, Edwards, the southern populist, seems ideally suited to corner the market on working-class white male voters.

-But aside from his homegrown accent, Edwards displays none of the affectations or semiotics that might once have signals his intent to woo them.
+But aside from his homegrown accent, Edwards displays none of the affectations or semiotics that might once have signaled his intent to woo them.

 Instead, Edwards hammers the issue of economic justice largely, if not completely, with overt cultural appeal.